-At the more radical end of the scale of religious responses to the pandemic were those [40] influential Christian and Muslim leaders in Nigeria who dismissed the very reality of the COVID-19 pandemic and flouted all health regulations against the virus as an evil plan by the West to distract believers from worship.
-The most prominent among them were Shaykh Sani Yahya Jingir, the leader of the Izala movement, and Pastor Chris Oyakhilome, the founder and head of the Christ Embassy Church.
-Jamā'at Izālat al-bid'a wa'igāmat al-Sunna (the Society for the Eradication of Innovations and Establishment of sunna), or Izala in short, was founded by Shaykh Isma'ila Idris (1934-2000) to purify Islam from innovations and non-Islamic customs perceived to be practiced or supported by the Sufi Orders in Nigeria.
-The movement has also been engaged in a bitter struggle against some Islamic folk practices such as using amulets, drinking washed scriptural verses written on slate, exorcisms, and sorcery (Abubakar 2020, 112).
-Izala was established in Jos in 1978 and today has branches all over Nigeria as well as in Niger Republic, Benin, Chad, Cameroon, and Ghana.
-In its turn, Christ Embassy, founded by Pastor Chris Oyakhilome in 1987, has now become a global church with about 13 million followers, according to its website, and 145 branches on five continents.
-Akukwe Obinna (2012, 42) reported that Christ Embassy has a regular membership of over three million in Nigeria in addition to many supporters who belong to other denominations, but regard Pastor Chris as their deputy pastor.
-The Church has penetrated most parts of Nigeria and spread in the Nigerian diaspora, reaching many African countries, such as Ghana, Ethiopia, Kenya, South Africa, as well as Europe, Asia, and North and South America.
+Among the influential religious leaders in Nigeria who dismiss the very reality of the COVID-19 pandemic and flout all health regulations against the virus as an evil plan by the West to distract the believers from worship, the most prominent are Shaykh Sani Yahya Jingir, the leader of the Izala movement, and Pastor Chris Oyakhilome, the founder and head of the Christ Embassy Church.
+Jamā'at Izālat al-bid'a wa'iqāmat al-Sunna (the Society for the Eradication of Innovations and Establishment of sunna), or Izala in short, was founded by Shaykh Isma'ila Idris (1934-2000) to purify Islam from innovations, and non-Islamic customs perceived to be practiced or supported by the Sufi Orders in Nigeria.
+The movement has also been engaged in a bitter struggle against some folk Islamic practices such as using amulets, drinking washed scriptural verses written on slate, exorcisms, and sorcery (Abubakar 2020, 112).
+Izala was established in Jos in 1978 and today it has branches all over Nigeria as well as in Niger Republic, Benin, Chad, Cameroon, and Ghana.
+In its turn, the Christ Embassy, founded by Pastor Chris Oyakhilome in 1987, has now become a global church with about 13 million followers and 145 branches on five continents.
+Akukwe Obinna (2012, 42) reported that the Christ Embassy has a regular membership of over three million in Nigeria in addition to many admirers who belong to other denominations, but regard Pastor Chris as their deputy pastor.
+The Church has penetrated most parts of Nigeria and spread in the Nigerian diaspora, reaching many African countries such as Ghana, Ethiopia, Kenya, South Africa, as well as Europe, Asia, and North and South America.

-Amidst the first wave of the pandemic, Shaykh Sani Yahya Jingir issued a fatwa instructing [41]

-his followers to continue with their normal congregational worship at all Izala mosques in the country.
-He encouraged handshakes as a religious ideal and refused the call to wear face masks and observe physical distancing in the mosque.
+Amidst the first wave of the pandemic, Shaykh Sani Yahya Jingir issued a fatwa instructing his followers to continue with their normal congregational worship at all Izala mosques in the country.
+He encouraged handshakes as a religious ideal and refused the call to wear face masks and observe physical distancing in the temples.
 Muslim scholars who approve Shaykh Sani Yahya's views often question the regulations which allow markets to remain open but force mosques to close.
-For example, Malam Abubakar Muhammad,22 a representative of Shaykh Sani Yahya in Dadin Kowa, a district of Jos, insists that the spiritual ill of suspending congregational worship is much worse than the infection with COVID-19.
+For example, Malam Abubakar Muhammad, a representative of Shaykh Sani Yahya in Dadin Kowa, a district of Jos, insists that the spiritual ill of suspending congregational worship is much worse than the infection with COVID-19.
 In a similar vein, most Muslim theologians associated with Izala believe that nothing happens to the believer without the knowledge of God, and that God alone can protect and cure all forms of illnesses, including COVID-19 (Oginni et al. 2020, 1).
 Some of them went as far as to declare that suspension of congregational worship in mosques is a demonstration of weak imān (faith) on the part of Muslims who accept to do so.